ujaehrig/j6toj8/topics/streams/PITCHME.md

 - limit() |

 Note:
+- map transforms a stream of type T to a stream of type R
-- flatMap returns a new Stream for each element of the stream
+- flatMap returns a stream of type T into a stream of streams of type R thus a new Stream for each element of the original stream is returned
   Example: Matrix: Stream over rows, return stream of each column

 +++